 But then again, I know some people who grew up on a schedule run with military precision.
 No room for tardiness.
 No grace or time to stop and smell the roses.
 And as a result, these now-adults have a very laid back, or nonexistent view of scheduling.

-As all of us Large Flock Mommas know very well, neither precision micro-management nor a hands-off approach work very well when managing a large household.
+As all of us homeschool moms know very well, neither precision micro-management nor a hands-off approach work very well when managing a homeschooling household.
 There has to be a happy medium.
 And I think that’s exactly what building a schedule provides to a busy momma!
 If you already schedule and it’s working great for you, I’m so proud of you!!
 But if you need some help, please read on.

 You might have tried having a schedule in the past and found that it just doesn’t work well for you.
 Perhaps you have accepted the idea that you just don't have the personality to live on a schedule.
 Or maybe your kids might have meltdowns that change the whole trajectory of the day.
 I get you, momma.
 Wow, do I get you!
 But if you have found yourself chronically resistant to running a scheduled home, I think it's a really good idea to examine why that is.